devnulled/runjob/rfd/0001-runjob-design.md

 All requests will require trusted and signed certificates.

 #### Authentication

 The server will require the client to use a certificate signed by a trusted authority.

-When the server is started, the trusted authorities will be configured by passing in a certificate bundle via the command line.
+When the server is started, a trusted authority will be configured by passing in a certificate bundle via the command line.

 A certificate bundle contains PEM-encoded X.509 certificates.
 Each certificate in the bundle is trusted to authenticate users.

-[CRL](https://csrc.nist.gov/glossary/term/certificate_revocation_list) functionality will not be supported, but it would be an important feature to add in subsequent product versions.

 To prevent clients from having access until the expiration of the CA, make the signatures of the client certificates time-limited.
 This would limit the time a compromised client key could be used.

+The most secure cipher suite that the current version of Go supports for mTLS 1.3 is `TLS_AES_256_GCM_SHA384`, which we can use as a guide for creating keys and certificates.

+The most commonly used cryptographic algorithm that can be used at the moment for generating key pairs is ECDSA 384.
+The second most secure looks to be RSA 4096.

+For a quick comparison of the two:

+- ECDSA P-384 (~192 bits) provides stronger cryptographic protection than RSA 4096 (~128 bits)
+- RSA requires much larger key sizes to achieve security levels comparable to ECDSA.
+While RSA 4096 is still secure, ECDSA P-384 is more efficient and offers better security per bit.
+- ECDSA operations (especially signature generation and verification) are faster and use less computational power than RSA for the same level of security.
+- ECDSA P-384 is generally seen as more resistant to potential future quantum attacks than RSA 4096, although both could eventually be vulnerable to large-scale quantum computing.

+In summary:

+- ECDSA P-384 is commonly used for high-security applications that need efficient performance, such as TLS (with ECDSA), mTLS, IoT devices, and mobile applications.
+- RSA 4096 is still widely used in many legacy systems and in situations where elliptic curve cryptography is not supported.

+To see how to generate keys, certificates, certificate signing requests, and signing certificates using `openssl` and ECDSA P-384, you can use `$ make certs-gen` from the project's root.
+It generates all of the certs and cert bundles into the `./certs` directory and verifies them.

+A couple of the `openssl` commands need some extra configuration to make sure they add some extensions related to adding the hostname and DNS entries when the certificates get signed.
+This configuration is in `config/openssl.conf`

+These generated certificates and bundles have been tested against running gRPC server and client.
+The generated certs do not need to be stored and can easily be regenerated at anytime using `$ make certs-gen`

+- [CRL](https://csrc.nist.gov/glossary/term/certificate_revocation_list) functionality will not be supported, but it would be an important feature to add in subsequent product versions.
+- There's nothing preventing RSA keys and certificates from working; they should work without any changes, but haven't been tested.

 #### Service Authorization